tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Gyubee 牛兵卫](https://www.gyubeejapanesegrill.com/): 4.0/5.
 A famous korea BBQ restaurant, ok to go with friends if you want to eat meat.

+[Gyugyuya](https://www.gyugyuya.com/): 4.7/5.
+I like curry pork!

 [好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.1/5.
 Ok taste, price not expensive with discount in cash.

 [Hanyang Jokbal](https://www.instagram.com/p/CalWAVCrY69/?igshid=ZDFmNTE4Nzc%3D): 4.5/5.
 Nice pork hock, it has various taste, but I think original is the best.

 [Happy Valley Village 山里屯](https://www.instagram.com/happyvalleyvillage/?igshid=NDk2dHVtZGk2d2dq): 4.3/5.
 Nice to have a try if there are many people.

+[Haydn's Açaí & Frozen Yogurt](https://haydns.ca/): 4.5/5.
+Nice frozen yogurt, if you walk towards Exhibition centre, you can take a try.

 [后海味北京铜锅涮肉 Beijing Hot Pot Restaurant](https://info.yorkbbs.ca/detail/pot/80dd7c7a-242f-49b7-b369-13d184329b2d):
 4.6/5.
 If you want to have a try with special beijing style hot pot, this worth to have a try, the pot has no taste, only pure water.
 This will let you to taste the original quality of the meat, and the source is good.